 The NRC staff initiated an effort through its contractor, Oak Ridge National Laboratory (ORNL), to identify non-military sites with potential radium contamination, concentrating on sites in non-Agreement States.
 The ORNL staff began this effort by identifying manufacturers of radium containing consumer products.
 The purpose of focusing on manufacturers of radium containing consumer products was to identify sites that likely handled large amounts of radium as unsealed material.
-The result of the ORNL effort () is a list of sites that may have potentially possessed discrete sources of Ra-226 along with summaries of available information regarding these sites.
+The result of the ORNL effort (ORNL 2015) is a list of sites that may have potentially possessed discrete sources of Ra-226 along with summaries of available information regarding these sites.
 The ORNL effort did not verify whether radium contamination exists at these sites.
 The scope of this TI is limited to these non-military sites located in non-Agreement States and federally-owned sites in Agreement States.
 The scope of the TI is also limited to providing guidance for planning, conducting, and reporting on surveys of selected commercial, medical, or research sites potentially contaminated with radium.
-Some supporting activities such as outreach to States, resolving policy issues related to site cleanup, requesting site information from the States, letters to and initial phone calls with the property owners requesting site access, conducting initial dose assessments, and determining future actions are separate activities not within the scope of this TI.
+Some supporting activities such as outreach to States, resolving policy issues related to site clean-up, requesting site information from the States, letters to and initial phone calls with the property owners requesting site access, conducting initial dose assessments, and determining future actions are separate activities not within the scope of this TI.

-The survey described in this TI performed in two steps: an initial site visit and the scoping survey.
-For the initial site visit, determin whether there are any current health and safety concerns.
-Therefore, NRC staff will use an action level related to a dose of 100 mrem/yr (the NRC public dose limit of 10 CFR 20.1301) to verify there are no meter readings above the screening threshold for occupancy.
-This will allow NRC staff to assess whether there is a current public health and safety concern at a site.
-See also Section 04.02.d and Figure 1 for additional information on this action level and the associated actions. follow-up scoping survey is to determine whether or not remediation will be necessary to meet NRC’s dose limit for license termination for unrestricted use in 10 CFR 20.1402 (i.e., 25 mrem/yr), so action levels for the scoping survey are based on a dose of 25 mrem/yr.
+The survey described in this TI may be performed in two steps: an initial site visit and the scoping survey.
+For the initial site visit, a survey will be conducted with the objective of determining whether there are any current health and safety concerns.
+Therefore, the NRC staff will use an action level related to a dose of 100 mrem/yr (the NRC public dose limit of 10 CFR 20.1301) to verify there are no meter readings above the screening threshold for occupancy.
+This will allow the NRC staff to assess whether there is a current public health and safety concern at a site.
+See also Section 04.02.d and Figure 1 for additional information on this action level and the associated actions.
+If the NRC concludes that a follow-up scoping survey is warranted, the objective of the survey will be to determine whether or not remediation will be necessary to meet the NRC’s dose limit for license termination for unrestricted use in 10 CFR 20.1402 (i.e., 25 mrem/yr), so action levels for the scoping survey are based on a dose of 25 mrem/yr.
+It is also possible that the NRC staff meet this objective during the initial site visit.

 2800/043-04 INSPECTION REQUIREMENTS and guidance